rr-learning/rrc_example_package/README.md

   executables.
 When executed, the difficulty level and the goal pose of the object are passed as arguments.

-### `run` needs to be executable

-It is important that the `run` script is executable as is.
+It is important that the `run` script is executable.
 For this, you need to do two things:

 1. Add a shebang line at the top of the file (e.g. `#!/usr/bin/python3` when using Python or `#!/bin/bash` when using bash).